indykiss/DataStructures-Algos/Python101.md

     chr(97) = "a"
     chr(98) = "b"

-# List built in methods
+# Arr built in methods
 sorted(arr)
     Actually sorts as expected!
 JS .sort() behavior Need to use .sorted(arr) to sort an arr in asc order